egenomics/scQCEA/index.md

 Genomics sample report file including a summary of the alignment and assignment of reads to cells and genes are present in the metrics_summary.csv.

 Raw count data from 10X CellRanger (outs/read_count.csv) or other single-cell experiments has the gene as a row (the gene name should be the human or mouse Ensembl gene ID) and the cell as a column.
-You can convert an HDF5 Feature-Barcode Matrix to a gene-cell count matrix using the cellranger mat2csv [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices#mat2csv) command provided by 10Xgenomics.
+You can convert an HDF5 Feature-Barcode Matrix [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/h5_matrices) to a gene-cell count matrix using the cellranger mat2csv [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices#mat2csv) command provided by 10Xgenomics.

-The tSNE and UMAP projections are the outputs of dimensionality reduction analysis in CSV format (projection.csv).
+The tSNE and UMAP projections are the outputs of dimensionality reduction analysis in CSV format (projection.csv) [(LINK)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview).

 ### Cell Type Enrichment Analysis
 Cell type annotation on scRNA-Seq data is a pre-step for generating an interactive QC report with scQCEA.
 This step requires some bioinformatics efforts, but there are a few good existing software to use.